About this Program

 • Memory/homing buttons

-• Best and worst positioning moves for the technologist body during the CC and MLO views.
+• Best and worst positioning moves for the technologist's body during the CC and MLO views.

 • Positioning difficult patients using proper body mechanics